Chunkys0up7/MCP/docs/old_tasks/Tasks_27th_May.md

 - [x] 11.
 Add/expand code docstrings and inline comments for maintainability.
 (All new/changed code and core modules have clear docstrings and inline comments; codebase is well-documented and maintainable.)
 - [x] 12.
 Ensure consistent type hinting and typing throughout the Python codebase.
 (All core models and major modules are now fully type-annotated and mypy-compliant, except for a known SQLAlchemy base warning.
 Remaining utility/session modules can be addressed separately.)
 - [x] 13.
 Standardize on `httpx.AsyncClient` for async API tests.
 (All async API tests now use httpx.AsyncClient and MockTransport for mocking; aiohttp and related mocks removed.)
-- [ ] 14.
+- [x] 14.
 Audit and improve API key/JWT handling for security best practices.
+(API key/JWT logic refactored, all endpoints audited, tests updated, dependency injection for security implemented.
+See code and test plan.)
-- [ ] 15.
+- [x] 15.
 Remove any remaining Streamlit/React ambiguity in documentation and README.
+(All references updated; React is now the only supported UI.)

 _(This checklist will be updated and checked off as work progresses.
 Each item will be committed and pushed frequently for traceability.)_